This chapter provides an overview of restrictions on method and function use and discusses how to:

 Any error information specific to the remote application must be passed back in regular data variables, and the application can process these in an application-specific way.
 If you have a status code on which the application depends, you should initialize it to an invalid value to be sure the COBOL program does return the status code.

-Because the remote program is executed synchronously, users receive an hourglass icon and cannot do anything in the current window until the remote program completes.
+Because the remote program is executed synchronously, users receive an hourglass icon and cannot do anything in the current window until the remote application completes.
 They could move to another window and do processing there, or they could open another PeopleSoft window.
 They cannot cancel the remote program after it starts.
 If the program does not terminate in a timely fashion (as determined by the RemoteCall timeout set with PeopleSoft Configuration Manager), RemoteCall attempts to terminate the process and returns an error indicating that the program was terminated.

 Remote Program API